 2.1.2 The Finance and Audit Committee will be responsible for overseeing HLH’s financial management arrangements on behalf of the Board.

 2.1.3 The Head of Resources and Finance Manager, in consultation with the Chief Executive and other Heads of Service, as appropriate, will advise the Board and all other Committees on the financial policies and guidance as approved.

+2.2 Chief Executive

+2.2.1 The Chief Executive has overall responsibility for the proper management of HLH including all financial matters.

-2.2 Head of Resources & Finance Manager
+2.3 Head of Resources & Finance Manager

-2.2.1 These Financial Regulations detail the responsibilities of the Head of Resources & Finance Manager who are responsible for the proper financial administration of HLH’s affairs, and act as financial advisers to the Board.
+2.3.1 These Financial Regulations detail the responsibilities of the Head of Resources & Finance Manager who are responsible for the proper financial administration of HLH’s affairs, and act as financial advisers to the Board.